griquelme/tidyms2/docs/overview/sample.rst

 for detailed information on how to create new operators.

 Each one of these operators require a given sample data state to be applied to sample data.
 Otherwise, they will fail.
-The sample data data is defined by a :py:class:`~tidyms2.core.dataflow.SampleProcessStatus`.
+The sample data state is defined by a :py:class:`~tidyms2.core.dataflow.SampleProcessStatus`.
 The following table contains the required sample data state by each operator:

 .. list-table:: Sample data state required by each operator